(Last updated on December 7 2020)

 Is DACA permanent now?

 No. DACA does not provide a path to citizenship and it remains in limbo.
-Today’s US Supreme Court decision means that the Trump administration’s recent attempt to end DACA has been blocked, but it is possible that the Trump administration (or a future administration) issues another attack on DACA.
-This is especially worrisome in light of the upcoming 2020 presidential elections.
-It is a clear reminder that the fight continues not just to ensure that DACA remains in place, but to create a path to citizenship for the millions of undocumented immigrants (with or without DACA), including those who have been forcefully separated from their loved ones.
+The recent US Supreme Court decision means that the Trump administration’s recent attempt to end DACA has been blocked, but the Trump administration is continuing to issue attacks on DACA.
+The fight continues not just to ensure that DACA remains in place, but to create a path to citizenship for the millions of undocumented immigrants (with or without DACA), including those who have been forcefully separated from their loved ones.

 If you need financial assistance applying for DACA, check out these resources.
 Note: Depending on funds available, the following organizations may temporarily close their application forms.
 We encourage you to follow their work on social media so that you receive an alert of when their applications re-open.